Arvonit/JavaFXCalculator/README.md

-# JavaFXPlayground
+# JavaFXCalculator

-A playground of small JavaFX programs.

-This currently includes one program, which is a clone of the macOS calculator in JavaFX.
+A clone of the macOS calculator in JavaFX.